MZohaib364/House-Price-Prediction-Model/README.md

    - The dataset is split into training and testing sets to allow for model training and subsequent evaluation on unseen data.

 7. **Pipeline Creation**
-   - A machine learning pipeline is created, combining data preprocessing steps with the model training process.
+   - A machine learning pipeline is created that combines data preprocessing steps with the model training process.

 8. **Cross-Validation**
    - Cross-validation is performed to evaluate the model’s performance across different subsets of the data, providing a more robust assessment.